-As the Coordinating Entity, the Greenway Trust is charged by the designating legislation with the task of drafting this management plan, through an inclusive process that considers the diverse interests of "government, businesses, organizations, and individuals."
-A central commitment that the Greenway Trust made for the NHA planning process was to make more intentional and active investment in building relationships with tribes, heritage organizations, historical societies, and tourism bureaus.
+As the Local Coordinating Entity, the Greenway Trust is charged by the designating legislation with the task of drafting this Management Plan, through an inclusive process that considers the diverse interests of "government, businesses, organizations, and individuals."
+A central commitment that the Greenway Trust made for the NHA planning process was to make more intentional and active investment in building relationships with Tribes, heritage organizations, historical societies, and tourism bureaus.
 We believe that these relationships will yield opportunities to collaborate and help overcome challenges, especially where NHA goals have the potential to conflict, as with the intersection of treaty rights and the impacts of outdoor recreation on natural resources.

-To guide the development of this management plan, the Greenway Trust chartered an NHA Advisory Committee.
-The committee was composed of 16 individuals from across the Greenway who, as a group, brought professional and lived experience with community engagement, regional history, historic preservation, ecological restoration, environmental education, interpretation, marketing and tourism.
-The Advisory Committee met on a regular basis over an 18-month period to share diverse perspectives through creative and collaborative dialogue, brainstorming, discussion and feedback.
-The Thematic Framework detailed in this plan was initially workshopped by the Advisory Committee, and in subsequent discussions the group provided specific input and feedback on resource identification, interpretive strategies and audience engagement.
+To guide the development of this Management Plan, the Greenway Trust chartered an NHA Advisory Committee.
+The committee was composed of 16 volunteers from across the Greenway NHA who, as a group, brought professional and lived experience with community engagement, regional history, historic preservation, ecological restoration, environmental education, interpretation, marketing and tourism.
+The Advisory Committee worked together for more than two years to develop the Management Plan through creative and collaborative dialogue, exchange and consideration of diverse perspectives, brainstorming, discussion, and feedback.
+The entire planning process coincided with the COVID-19 pandemic which necessitated that all planning activities were conducted virtually.

+The Thematic Framework detailed in this plan was initially workshopped by the Advisory Committee, and in subsequent discussions the group provided specific input and feedback on resource identification, interpretive strategies, and audience engagement.

-The Advisory Committee also led a series of nine virtual open houses to solicit public input about the stories and places most important to protect and recognize through the NHA planning process.
-Over the course of these meetings, a number of new stakeholders learned about the NHA designation and helped broaden the narratives originally conceived by the Greenway Trust.
+While refining the Thematic Framework, the Advisory Committee led a series of four public listening sessions to solicit public input and gather feedback about the stories and places most important to protect and recognize through the NHA planning process.
+Over the course of these public engagements, a number of new stakeholders learned about the NHA designation and helped broaden the narratives originally conceived by the Greenway Trust.
 Key among these new voices were individuals and organizations representing historically marginalized groups whose stories have previously not been included as central facets of the Greenway NHA narrative.

-The designating legislation requires that the management plan be developed in consultation with five local tribes (the Colville, Muckleshoot, Snoqualmie, Tulalip, and Yakama) and that the Interpretive Plan includes tribal heritage.
-The Greenway Trust did not actively engage or consult with all of these tribes during the Heritage Study, Feasibility Study or legislative advocacy to designate the Greenway NHA.
+The designating legislation requires that the Management Plan be developed in consultation with five local Tribes (the Colville, Muckleshoot, Snoqualmie, Tulalip, and Yakama) and that the Interpretive Plan includes tribal heritage.
+The Greenway Trust did not actively engage or consult with all of these Tribes during the Heritage Study, Feasibility Study or legislative advocacy to designate the Greenway NHA.
 To correct for this and set the tone for future engagement and dialogue, the Greenway Trust committed to active tribal outreach separate but concurrent to the Advisory Committee process.

-During early outreach about the management plan, tribal representatives emphasized the importance of fully recognizing their sovereignty and unbroken connections between native people and the landscape, and creating a platform for their own narratives to be told in their voice.
-The Greenway Trust recognizes these tribes as sovereign entities and has committed to making space for them to tell their own stories, while also seeking to incorporate the importance of their stories throughout the entire Thematic Framework wherever it could be done without appropriating or misrepresenting the complexities of tribal connections to this area.
+During early outreach about the Management Plan, tribal representatives emphasized the importance of fully recognizing their sovereignty and unbroken connections between native people and the landscape, and creating a platform for their own narratives to be told in their voice.
+The Greenway Trust recognizes these Tribes as sovereign entities and has committed to making space for them to tell their own stories, while also seeking to incorporate the importance of their stories throughout the entire Thematic Framework wherever it could be done without appropriating or misrepresenting the complexities of tribal connections to this area.
 Further details about tribal consultation are provided in Chapter 2.